rhysd/react-component-bytesize-icons/README.md

 I didn't directly write [index.tsx](index.tsx).
 It's generated with [Ruby script](./scripts/generate.rb).
 It generates TypeScript code by referring [bytesize-icons][] repository directly.
+So, when bytesize-icons is updated (e.g. adding new icon), we can easily follow the change with one or two commands.

 ### Well tested